j-o-e-d-o-e/ng_meet_up/README.md

-# MeetUp
+# Meet Up

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

-Users can sign in and vote where and when they would like to meet with the group of users.
+Users can sign in and vote where and when they would like to meet with the group of users (template-driven form).
 The results are displayed and stored in a firebase-db.
 Votes are reset weekly.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ![vote](https://user-images.githubusercontent.com/26798159/58921793-8b824700-8738-11e9-8125-9b2a23091e40.png)